xdmushui/partner-center-sdk/develop/check-inventory.md

 If successful, the response body contains a collection of [InventoryItem](products.md#inventoryitem) objects populated with the restriction details, if any apply.

+>[!NOTE]
-**Note** If an input InventoryItem represents an item that could not be found in the catalog, it will not be included in the output collection.
+>If an input InventoryItem represents an item that could not be found in the catalog, it will not be included in the output collection.

 **Response success and error codes**